AlexEgiazarov/IPSCTarget/README.md

 User is required to have a red laser emmiting equipment to produce "shots".
 Cold temp light, as the algorithm detects red color.

+## How to use
+Start the
+''target.py''
+script and mark the corners of the target.
+Script will detect if the shots are placed inside or outside the target

 ## Planned work
 Previous version of the module was lost, so some features are not available.
 TODO: